sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ## The challenge of InterLiquid SDK

 The challenge of InterLiquid SDK is to make key prefix based iteration and ZK friendliness coexisting.
-The architecture to achieve this is **Twin Nibble Tries**.
+The architecture to achieve this is **Twin Radix Trees**.

-Before explaining Twin Nibble Tries, let's see how to prove the validity of state transition with ZKP.
+Before explaining Twin Radix Trees, let's see how to prove the validity of state transition with ZKP.

 ### ZKP of State transition